GauravSinha07/TerpData-Sport-Consulting/README.md

 Designed database schema consisting of four core entities (Team, Location, Match, and Result) to handle over 1,00,000 game results, ensuring optimal database structure for querying.

+**Ideas:**

+Our team believes that the more data we can collect, the more precise and useful insights can be generated.
+Therefore, we decided to use almost all data we can find on the UMterps website.

+**Data gathering:**

+Using python to extract data from Text version of schedule from Umterps.com, then convert raw data into Excel File.

+Data Cleaning:

+●	First thing needed to be done is to separate the home team and away team.
+The current format is only valid from the UMD soccer team perspective.
+In order to better understand and storage the data.
+Two new columns need to be created: Home team and Away team.

+●	Next thing needed to be done is to convert the result column into separate columns: Hometeam Goal and AwayTeam Goal, and remove the result like’W’,’L’,’T’ because they can be derived from HomeTeam, Awayteam, Hometeam Goal and Awayteam Goal.

+●	Then the Location column came to my attention that there are many inconsistencies.
+Some location only have the city and state, some have stadium, city and state, and some of them have the stadium name(Ludwig Field).
+So I decided to keep on City and State and put them into two columns.

+●	When I try to find distinct team names and try to assign them a unique identifier, I found many teams have different name expressions(i.e:OSU and Ohio state).
+So I need to rename them to make the Team name column consistent.

+●	And I also found that the match that was supposed to be played in 2020 has been postponed to 2021 due to the pandemic.
+So I created an extra column ‘Season’ to better keep track of records.

+●	Data example after initial cleaning

+**Database Design:**

+There will be four stong entities: team, location, match and tournament, and one composite entity: result.
+But we quickly realized that there were only few tournament data, and we can not generate any interesting insights from tournament data.
+We decided to drop that entity.
+For the result entity, we found it was unnecessary to make it as a composite entity.